keithbsmiley-other/emilysite/_posts/2021-4-9-breathing.md

 I did.
 I took a few deep breaths.

-“Ah, I see,” she said.
-“You’re a chest breather.
-So, your answer actually makes perfect sense for you.”
+"Ah, I see," she said.
+"You’re a chest breather.
+So, your answer actually makes perfect sense for you."

 The answer she was looking for, turns out, is the diaphragm.